 You should also find time for traditional Greek Mezedes: look out for colourful Greek salads; butter beans cooked in tomato sauce and Dolmades, which are vine leaves stuffed with herb- flavoured rice and marinated in olive oil and lemon juice.

 To enjoy your meal in true holiday style, try Kefalonia’s famous Robola wine while you eat and a tipple of fiery Ouzo after dinner.

 Kefalonia holidays offer a real mix of upbeat and quiet nights; you’ll find the liveliest bars and clubs around Valliano Square in cosmopolitan Argostoli, where occasional free concerts are held in the summer.

-Lassi and Scala also offer a fun nightlife, with plenty of restaurants and music bars along their main streets.
+Lassi and Skala also offer a fun nightlife, with plenty of restaurants and music bars along their main streets.

 For something more laid-back, Poros is the largest of the villages in the south and its busy port area is full of tavernas, making it easy to slip into relaxation mode.

 If you’re into textiles, look out for Greek rag rugs, called kourelia, in a choice of colours and designs, which will really brighten up your home.